 For insomnia roots of the plant are used.
 The roots are boiled in water and a decoction is prepared which is filtered and taken 10-20 ml.

 The lukewarm juice of leaves is used as ear drop to get relief from pain in ears.

 Stomatitis is inflammation of the mucous membrane of the mouth.
 This disease is known as Mukh-Pak in Hindi.
 For this ailment, chewing 5-6 leaves of the plant is helpful.

 In this condition, juice of the plant is given.
 Fresh juice is extracted and heated in earthen vessel till it changes colour.
 This is given in a dose of 25-50 ml for a few days.

 In spleen enlargement, the decoction of the plant is prepared.
 In this decoction sendha namak and cumin seeds are added and taken.

 A paste of leaves is prepared and applied externally.

 The fresh leaves are cooked like vegetable by adding onion and jeera and eaten.
 The fresh leaves juice is also taken for curing the same.

 Makoi or S. nigrum contains glycoalkaloid solanine.
 Solanine has varying degrees of toxicity in a dose dependent manner.
-The toxicity of plant depends on the climate, soil type, season, and maturity.
+The toxicity of the plant depends on the climate, soil type, season, and maturity.
 The green unripe berries are generally considered more toxic than the ripe berries.
-Few cases of poisoning after eating berries of plant are also reported.
+Few cases of poisoning after eating berries of the plant is also reported.
 By cooking, boiling (decoction) the toxic components are destroyed as the plant is reported to be edible after cooking.